This website uses cookies to ensure you get the best experience on our website Got it!

 • Housing and Planning Act 2016 - Rogue landlords, banning orders, rent repayment orders, recovering abandoned premises, secure tenancies, etc.

-• Homes (Fitness for Human Habitation) Act 2018 - minimum standards tenancies under 7 years effective 20 March 2019
+• Homes (Fitness for Human Habitation) Act 2018 - minimum standards tenancies under 7 years effective 20 March 2019.
+The aim: to impove private and social rental sector living standards.

 • Tenant Fees Act 2019 - prohibitions of most agent landlord fees